geoepi/challengeABM/ODD_Decription.md

   - Individual agent parameters (viral dynamics, thresholds, recovery times) are drawn from statistical distributions defined by mean and SD values.
-  - In the between-farm module, within the `simulate_within_herd_probabilistic_b` function called by `initialize_farm_status`, each agent’s onset and duration of infection states (preclinical, clinical) are sampled from Weibull distributions.
+  - In the between-farm module, within `initialize_farm_status`, each agent’s onset and duration of infection states (preclinical, clinical) are sampled from Weibull distributions.
   - Agents start as `Noninfectious` unless designated as donors.
     `is_donor` status is set.
 - **Module-Specific Initialization:**